-To help make it clear to my kids that we were transitioning into “school mode” and that with that comes certain responsibilities, we made the first day of school a big deal.
-It doesn’t have to be expensive or time consuming, but having conversations about what it means and how things will change, and having a family celebration to get them excited made a big difference.
-They knew what to expect and had a lot of fun!
+To help make it clear to my kids that we are transitioning into “school mode” and that with that comes certain responsibilities, we always make the first day of school a big deal.
+It doesn’t have to be expensive or time consuming, but having conversations about what it means and how things will change, and having a family celebration to get them excited makes a big difference.
+They then know what to expect and have a lot of fun!

-Pam Barnhill of Homeschool Solutions has a fun tradition of grabbing donuts on their first day of school, which I think is an excellent tradition, and a really easy way to make the start of school a fun celebration!
+My friend Pam Barnhill of Your Morning Basket has a fun tradition of grabbing donuts on their first day of school, which I think is an excellent tradition, and a really easy way to make the start of school a fun celebration!

 Start Your Homeschool Routine Early

-Even though we just started school last week, I started getting my morning routine, evening routine, and earlier bedtimes in place a couple weeks before.
+No matter when we plan to “officially” start our school year, I start getting my morning routine, evening routine, and earlier bedtimes in place a couple weeks before.
 This was especially helpful when my kids were younger, but it’s still true now.
 This gave me time to figure out what our routine needs to look like and make it a habit before adding daily school lessons into the mix.

-By taking baby steps and coming up with a realistic plan, I was able to have a great first week and ease the transition for many happy years now.
+By taking baby steps and coming up with a realistic plan, I have been able to have a great first week and ease the transition for many happy years now.

 My friend Shelley from STEAM Powered Family is also gearing up for a new year.
 Her best piece of advice?
 Be Prepared!
 She states,